TanStack/table/docs/api/useGlobalFilter.md

 - `manualGlobalFilter: Bool`
   - Enables filter detection functionality, but does not automatically perform row filtering.
   - Turn this on if you wish to implement your own row filter outside of the table (eg. server-side or manual row grouping/nesting)
+- `disableGlobalFilter: Bool`
+  - Disables global filtering for every column in the entire table.
 - `filterTypes: Object<filterKey: filterType>`
   - Must be **memoized**
   - Allows overriding or adding additional filter types for the table to use.
 If the globalFilter type isn't found on this object, it will default to using the built-in filter types.